bharathbhargavgb/digital-quarantine/index.md

 Whenever the screen blacks-out, get out of wherever you are, do a few stretches, look through the window, talk to someone or do anything that does not involve a digital screen.

 ## Features
  - Yes, you guessed it right.
 There is <b>NO quit button</b>.
-In fact, you'll find it pretty hard to quit this application.
+In fact, you'll find it pretty hard to quit this application
  - Tune preferences based on your need.
-Although, we recommend you set it at 20-20-20.
+Although, we recommend you set it at 20-20-20
+ - App launches automatically after system restart or in case of any crashes due to external factors
+ - Support for external monitors

 ## Other links
  - <a href="https://github.com/bharathbhargavgb/digital-quarantine/releases">Releases</a>